asminpaudel141/java-100program/README.md

 # 20.Java Program to Calculate Simple Interest
 # 21.Check Vowel or Consonant in Java
 # 22.Check Leap Year in Java
+# 23.Java Program to Find Quotient and Remainder